sentoz/loggie-docs-en/docs/user-guide/index.md

 Refer to [Architecture and Features](architecture/background.md).

 ## How to use Loggie to solve these problems?
-How to use Loggie under Kubernetes cluster?
+How to use Loggie in Kubernetes?
 Refer to [Kubernetes](use-in-kubernetes/general-usage.md).

 How can I configure various log collecting architectures?
 How to adapt Loggie to existing services?
 How to deal with log processing and segmentation?
 What other useful functions does Loggie provide?